Shooters, Fishers and Farmers Party

 The Shooters, Fishers and Farmers Party (SFF) is a conservative Australian political party.
 It primarily advocates for increased funding and services for rural and regional Australia, protecting the right to farm, enhancing commercial and recreational fishing, and relaxing gun control for citizens.

 The party was formed in 1992, and was known simply as the Shooters Party.
 It initially operated only in New South Wales, but has since expanded into other states.
 It was registered with the Australian Electoral Commission (AEC) in 2007, and contested its first federal election the same year.
-In July 2009, the party changed its name to the Shooters and Fishers Party, and in April 2016, the name was changed to its current name.
+In July 2009, the party changed its name to the Shooters and Fishers Party, and in April 2016, the name was again changed to its current name.
 The party has also gradually broadened its policy focus, with water and regional health care being its main focus during the 2019 NSW state and federal election campaigns.

 The Shooters, Fishers and Farmers Party currently has two members in the New South Wales Legislative Council and one in the Tasmanian House of Assembly and Victorian Legislative Council.
 It has previously elected members to the New South Wales Legislative Assembly and the Western Australian Legislative Council.

 In November 2016, the party won its first lower house seat in NSW, winning the seat of Orange in a by-election; subsequently increased to three seats following the 2019 New South Wales state election.
 However, in 2022 all three NSW Legislative Assembly members of parliament left the party to sit as independents.